swiftlang/swift-package-manager/README.md

 ### Packages & Dependency Management

-Modern development (for better and worse) is accelerated by the exponential use of external dependencies.

-Adding dependencies to a project, however, has an associated coordination cost.
+Modern development is accelerated by the exponential use of external dependencies (for better and worse).
+This is great for allowing you to get more done with less time, but adding dependencies to a project has an associated coordination cost.

 In addition to downloading and building the source code for a dependency, that dependency's own dependencies must be downloaded and built as well, and so on, until the entire dependency graph is satisfied.